 - Set the cooker for 10 minutes, seal the top, and walk away.

-- Once the pressure cooker is done, hit the quick release.
+- Once the cooker is done, hit the quick release.

 - Open the top and puree the soup.

-- Add the cream and bourbon and let the soup simmer on the saute function for a few minutes.
+- Add the cream and bourbon and let simmer on the saute function for a few minutes.

 - Serve with fried sage and croutons.

-If you want to freeze butternut squash soup, you need to skip the cream.
+If you want to freeze it, you need to skip the cream.
 Cream tends to separate and get grainy when frozen.

-To freeze the soup, puree it but don’t add the cream or bourbon.
+To freeze, puree it but don’t add the cream or bourbon.
 Transfer the soup to freezer packs and freeze for up to 2 months.
-When you defrost the soup, add the cream and bourbon and simmer it all together.
+When you defrost, add the cream and bourbon and simmer it all together.

-As far as keeping the soup in the refrigerator, the soup will last 3-4 days if kept in a sealed container.
+As far as keeping it in the refrigerator, the soup will last 3-4 days if kept in a sealed container.

 Definitely!
 Simple either omit the cream altogether or switch out the cream for coconut milk.
 All of the other ingredients in the soup are vegan.